akku2308/NLP--Sentiment-Analysis/README.md

 ## 📊 Visualizations

 ### 1️⃣ Sentiment Class Distribution
+Sentiment Class Distribution

+“This graph visualizes the distribution of sentiment categories (0 and 1) in the dataset.
+It shows that the dataset is perfectly balanced with approximately equal samples in both classes.
+This balance is important for training a machine learning model as it helps prevent bias toward any one class and ensures the model learns to classify both sentiments with equal accuracy.”
 ![Sentiment Distribution](Graph.1.png)

 ---

 ### 2️⃣ Sentiment vs Review Length Analysis
+Sentiment vs. Review Length Analysis

+“This box plot compares the distribution of review lengths across Sentiment 0 and Sentiment 1.
+It highlights that reviews in Sentiment 1 generally have a wider range and tend to be longer compared to Sentiment 0.
+The median review length is also higher for Sentiment 1, indicating more detailed user feedback.
+This analysis is useful for feature engineering, as review length can provide additional context to improve model performance.
+Tech Stack: Python, Seaborn, Matplotlib.”
 ![Review Length Analysis](Graph.2.png)

 ---

 ### 3️⃣ Model Performance (Confusion Matrix)

+Model Performance: Confusion Matrix

+"This matrix shows my model's performance on the test data.
+Perfect Prediction: The model correctly classified all samples (493 for Class 0 and 507 for Class 1).
+100% Accuracy: Zero False Positives or False Negatives were recorded.
+Result: High-precision sentiment classification.
+Tech: Python, Scikit-learn, Seaborn."
 ![Confusion Matrix](Graph.3.png)

 ---